moxandd/inkhouse/README.md

 <p align="center"><img src="https://i.postimg.cc/W34s3Vcj/ink-house-logo.png" /></p>

-### Inkhouse: Replica Art E-commerce Team Portfolio Project
+### Inkhouse: Replica Art E-commerce store, Team Portfolio Project

 Inkhouse is a full-stack web application built collaboratively by two devlopers and one designer to showcase our combined skills in modern e-commerce development.
 It highlights our proficiency in working effectively as a team and using a range of web development technologies.